Bielczyk, N. (2020). What Is out There for Me? The Landscape of Post-PhD Career Tracks. 2nd Ed. (PDF)

 For researchers who consider a career switch, the open job market often feels as remote and uncertain as dark wood, or as outer space.
 To be happy at work, you need to find a job that is aligned with your values, gives you a feeling of belonging, purpose, appreciation, and some level of both safety and excitement.
 There are so many conditions that need to be met to develop a sense of job satisfaction!
 For those contemplating a transition from advanced studies in academia, an overriding question looms, with far-reaching practical and emotional consequences: How do I navigate and accomplish the change as smoothly as possible and with a minimum of stress?

-Dr. Natalia Bielczyk is an entrepreneur, researcher, author, and philanthropist.
+Dr. Natalia Bielczyk is an entrepreneur, researcher, and author.
 She graduated from the College of Inter-Faculty Individual Studies in Mathematics and Natural Sciences at the University of Warsaw, Poland, with a triple MS title in Physics, Mathematics, and Psychology.
 Thereafter, she obtained a PhD in Computational Neuroscience at the Donders Institute for Brain, Cognition, and Behavior in Nijmegen, the Netherlands.
 In 2018, she launched a public foundation, Stichting Solaris Onderzoek en Ontwikkeling, aiming to help early career researchers find new careers in industry.
 She also owns Welcome Solutions, a company developing new tools and practices to help professionals in navigating on the job market, and in finding/creating their dream jobs.
 Even though she chose to work in the open market, she is still a researcher in her free time and has a strong belief in the compatibility of science and entrepreneurship.